Enjoy the classical shrimp in lobster sauce at home with succulent jumbo shrimp in a delicious savory egg sauce.

 Today we’re making some shrimp in lobster sauce.
 It’s pretty simple to make with jumbo shrimp simmering in a thick and flavorful savory egg sauce infused with ginger, garlic and sesame oil.

 And while it’s called lobster sauce, there’s actually no lobster in there at all.
 So rest easy knowing this is an easy and cheap Chinese dish to recreate at home.
 Let’s start cooking.

 The hardest part about this recipe will probably be the egg drizzling, a technique I mention in detail in Egg Drop Soup.
 If you’re not careful, you’ll end up with scrambled eggs or an eggy mush which isn’t too appealing although probably still edible.
 Trial and error over the years has given me some experience in making somewhat passable egg strands but I still don’t think they’re as beautiful as ones I’ve seen in restaurants.

-- Cook the shrimp for as little time as possible until it turns pink to avoid them from shrinking once overcooked.
+Shrimp: Cook the shrimp for as little time as possible until it turns pink.
+If overcooked, they will shrink in size.

-- Remove the thick broth from heat before starting the egg drizzling or the egg will cook too fast, resulting in a scrambled mess.
-Pour the egg in slowly and in batches and use a fork to stir them around the pot slowly.
-Allow some time for the strands to set and solidify before repeating this process.
+Egg drizzle: Remove the thickened sauce from the heat before starting with the egg drizzle or the egg will cook too fast, resulting in a scrambled mess.
+Pour the egg in slowly and in batches and use a fork to stir it around the pot slowly.
+Allow some time for the strands to set and solidify before repeating this process for more egg strands.

 ♡ Affiliate disclosure: As an Amazon Associate, I earn commissions from qualifying purchases from Amazon.com.
 You can learn more about it here.